“Public health is the ‘art and science of preventing disease, prolonging life and promoting health through the organised efforts of society’ ”

 Health inequities are not about ‘making bad choices’, ‘bad genes’ or not accessing medical care.
 Health inequities usually stem from avoidable structural problems in our communities.

 The challenge for all sectors is to work together to create fair and just policies and systems.
-Different inputs for different groups may be required in order to achieve equivalent outcomes, as shown in the diagram:
+Different inputs for different groups may be required in order to achieve equivalent outcomes.

 Health in All Policies